Chart Color Schemes

 Income

-Greenway has a median taxpayer income of $65,325 and an average income of $72,086 based on AreaSearch's aggregation of the latest postcode level ATO data for financial year 2022.
-These figures are higher than national averages.
-In contrast, the Australian Capital Territory had a median income of $68,678 and an average income of $83,634 during the same period.
-By September 2025, estimates suggest the median income will be approximately $74,209 and the average income will be around $81,890, factoring in a 13.6% growth since financial year 2022 as per the Wage Price Index.
+The median taxpayer income in Greenway is $65,325, with an average of $72,086 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national median income of $72,206 and average income of $85,981 in Australian Capital Territory.
+By September 2025, estimated median income would be approximately $71,374 and average income $78,761, considering a 9.26% growth since financial year 2023.
 Individual earnings at the 90th percentile nationally are $1,197 weekly, while household income ranks at the 56th percentile.
-The data shows that 42.5% of Greenway's community falls within the $1,500 - 2,999 earnings band, which is consistent with broader regional trends showing 34.3% in the same category.
-Housing costs consume 17.1% of income, but strong earnings place disposable income at the 56th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+The majority of individuals (42.5%, or 2,275) fall within the $1,500 - 2,999 earnings band.
+High housing costs consume 17.1% of income in Greenway.
+Despite this, disposable income ranks at the 56th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income